 The regular exercising has not only kept my blood chemistry stay in excellent state but also has had many life-changing impacts on my overall cardio-pulmonary health status (implying the general health of the heart and the lungs).

-As laymen, we never bother beyond what the weighing scales have to say and how good we look in the wardrobe of our choice.
+As laymen, we never bother beyond what the weighing scales have to say and how good we look in the dress of our choice.
 The rest is left to be a worry when we grow old.
-That is the wrong thinking that needs to change before it is too late.
+That is the thinking that needs to change before it is too late.

 I had severe complications during my pregnancy, that forced me to go for a strict eight-month bed-rest.
 At this crucial point in my life, the years of exercising I had done came to my rescue.
 My cardio-pulmonary status was very good, that’s why I managed to survive that extreme phase to be able to write this post today.